tbenthompson/cutde/README.md

 Next, install either `pycuda` or `pyopencl` as instructed in the Installation section above.

-Then, you need to generate the baseline test data derived from [the MATLAB code from Mehdi Nikhoo](https://volcanodeformation.com/software).
+Then, you should re-generate the baseline test data derived from [the MATLAB code from Mehdi Nikhoo](https://volcanodeformation.com/software).
 To do this, first install `octave`.
 On Ubuntu, this is just:

 ```
 sudo apt-get install octave